Bogoslovija, Belgrade: Roundabout

 On 7 November 2017 city assembly decided to erect a monument, called "Tripod", in the center of the roundabout.
-Author of the project is sculptor Kosta Bogdanović and it was funded by the Naftna Industrija Srbije (NIS).
-The modernist sculpture is 8.5 m tall, weights 3 tons and is colored in Byzantine blue.
+The author of the project is sculptor Kosta Bogdanović and it was funded by the Naftna Industrija Srbije (NIS).
+The modernist sculpture is 8.5 m tall, weighs 3 tons and is colored in Byzantine blue.
 It is part of the author's cycle "Byzanthemes".
 It symbolically represents a trinity and is envisioned as a sort of northern city gate (as there are Eastern City Gate and Western City Gate).
-The project was planned already in 2009 but city lacked sufficient fundings, until NIS offered to sponsor the project.
+The project was planned already in 2009 but the city lacked sufficient funding, until NIS offered to sponsor the project.
 The monument is made of stainless steel, and due to its size and position, it is visible to the commuters coming from all access roads to the roundabout: Pančevo Bridge, Zvezdara, Karaburma, Mirijevo.

 In April 2018 it was announced that the installation will actually protrude out of a fountain which will be built in the center of the roundabout.
 Preparatory works began in August 2019.
 The sculpture was placed in September 2019, when it became obvious that the fountain around it won't be built.
-Initial public reactions to the object, including local residents, were mostly negative, concerning both practical side (traffic safety) and visual and artistic one (current vogue of the city administration to place monuments and fountains everywhere).
+Initial public reactions to the object, including local residents, were mostly negative, concerning both the practical side (traffic safety) and the visual and artistic one (current vogue of the city administration to place monuments and fountains everywhere).